 Take a Stand and Get More Out of Life

 Did you know that, whether you exercise regularly or not, sitting for multiple hours every day can literally take years off your life?
 In today’s high-tech world, many of us perch in front of computers for hours at a time, and according to the CDC, this is one of the worst things we can do for our heart health.

 Not only can prolonged sitting lead to a shortened lifespan, it also affects our life quality by contributing to obesity, diabetes, cancer, and chronic cardiovascular diseases.

-The human body was meant to move, so if you do sit a lot, be sure to take frequent breaks to stand and stretch throughout the day.
-Not only can standing more often increase your metabolism and keep blood pressure under control, it can also improve your mood, energy, and your creativity.
+The human body was meant to move, be sure to take frequent breaks to stand and stretch throughout the day.
+Standing more often increases your metabolism and keeps blood pressure under control and can also improve your mood, energy, and your creativity.
 All of which makes for a happier heart, and a happier you.

 Intrigued?
 Why not consider incorporating these proven health habits into your daily regimen and see how they positively impact your heart?
 With a smart health device like MOCAheart, you can easily track your pulse wave velocity, heart rate, and blood oxygen to monitor any improvements in your heart’s health over time.